 The Uniform Act is the Federal law that provides minimum real property acquisition policies.
 The Act requires the uniform and equitable treatment of persons displaced as a result of a Federally assisted project.
 These rules provide uniform policy and procedures for the acquisition of real property by all Federal, State, and local government agencies (and certain private sponsors) that receive financial assistance for any program or project from the United States Government.

 The acquisition itself does not need to be federally funded for the rules to apply.
 If Federal funds are used in any phase of the project, the rules of the Uniform Act apply.
-An AIP-assisted airport project cannot proceed or receive FAA approval until the airport sponsor provides assurance of conformance to the Uniform Act.
+An AIP-assisted airport project cannot proceed or receive FAA approval until the airport sponsor provides satisfactory assurance of conformance to the Uniform Act.

 FAA Advisory Circular (AC) Land Acquisition and Relocation Assistance for Airport Improvement Program Assisted Projects (AC 150/5100-17) provides procedural guidance to assist airport sponsors in carrying out their acquisition and relocation programs in conformance with the Uniform Act and the implementing regulations (49 CFR part 24).
 This circular provides detailed information and guidance on regulatory requirements that pertain to each phase of a land acquisition process.

 In order to protect FAA’s investment in airport property that is reimbursed under the Airport Improvement Program, the FAA Central Region Airports Division strongly encourages sponsors to conduct an Environmental Site Assessment (ESA) prior to actual acquisition of property.